Xela3026/yabbr-docs/docs/yabbr-chat/chat.md

 In the chat, you can take a customer out of the queue to start a conversation with them.
 Then once you end the conversation or leave the page, the whole conversation will be recorded as session.
 You can add notes or tags on the outcome of the session or the topic of conversation (eg Dispute, No resolution, Transferred).

-The documentation for Yabbr Chat will be separated into the three main sections as they appear on the screen: the left sidebar, the main middle section, and the right sidebar.
+The documentation for <BrandName/> Chat will be separated into the three main sections as they appear on the screen: the left sidebar, the main middle section, and the right sidebar.

 ## Left Sidebar